kjbassett/stonks/README.md

 </details>

 <details><summary>Web Interface</summary>
-The web interface is a simple way to trigger function that we have written.
+The web interface is a simple way to trigger functions that we have written.
 Upon starting the application, the web server scans all code written in the "plugins" folder.
 If it finds a function decorated with the @plugin() decorator, it stores its metadata in a dictionary.
 The dictionary of metadata is supplied to a jinja template.
 The template iterates through the metadata and generates the webpage.
 </details>

 ## Future Developments